FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Introduction

-\item[(2)] On the client side, we develop adversarial cascade learning with strong convexity regularization to guarantee the robustness of the whole model.
-We also theoretically demonstrate that the robustness achieved by our method also implies low objective inconsistency in cascade learning.
+\item[(2)] \textbf{Client Side:} We develop adversarial cascade learning with strong convexity regularization to guarantee the robustness of the whole model.
+We theoretically demonstrate that the robustness achieved by our method also implies low objective inconsistency in cascade learning.

-\item[(3)] On the server side, we propose Adaptive Perturbation Adjustment that can attain better accuracy-robustness balance.
-We also develop Differentiated Module Assignment to further reduce the objective inconsistency and improve the performance of \design without sacrificing efficiency.
+\item[(3)] \textbf{Server Side:} We develop a training coordinator, with Adaptive Perturbation Adjustment that can attain better accuracy-robustness balance, and Differentiated Module Assignment that can further reduce the objective inconsistency without sacrificing efficiency.

-\item[(4)] \design shows significantly higher clean and adversarial accuracy than previous memory-efficient federated learning methods in experiments under different resource constraints, and maintains almost the same utility and robustness as training the large model end-to-end while saving $80\%$ memory and achieving up to $10.8\times$ speedup. \end{asparadesc}
+\item[(4)] \textbf{Experiments:} Under different settings, \design shows significantly higher accuracy and adversarial robustness than previous memory-efficient federated learning methods, maintaining almost the same utility and robustness as end-to-end FAT while saving $80\%$ memory and achieving up to $10.8\times$ speedup in training time\footnote{Our codes are available at \url{https://github.com/Yoruko-Tang/FedProphet.git}}. \end{asparadesc}